CryoXu/PomXYZ/README.md

 # PomXYZ
-scripts based on Matlab to analysis spatial distribution of PomXYZ
+scripts based on Matlab to analysis spatial distribution of PomXYZ.
+PyTom and STOPGAP are needed.

 1) XP_anaSeg.m
 analysis Pom cluster filament fragments orientation.